ChallahBack83/Body_Performance/README.md

 - Plotly, and Tableau for visualizations and dashboard creation.
 - SQLITE for database.
 - Google Slides for building presentation slide deck.
-    - What are we using for the webpage if anything?

-## Working Checklist for Project
+## Machine Learning Model

+- See [v1.1.ipynb_file](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/body_perf_ml_v1.1.ipynb) which shows first test of model using Random Forest.
+- [x] Takes in data from provisional database
+   - Was pulling this from PDF Rubric.
+   - Built connection to PostGres successfully see [HERE](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/bodyperf_ml_v1.2.ipynb) for version 1.2 with connection code.
+- [x] Outputs label(s) for input data
+  - Classification
+  - Neural network

-### Database
+## Database

-#### Segment 1
-- [x] Sample data that mimics the expected final database structure or schema
+- Initial data entered into final database
   - Table 1: Physical Features
   - Table 2: Activity Features
-  - Do we bin by ages here?
-    - Is this a separate table? a Third table?
+  - See E_Lutker branch for images.
-    - Create ID based on Index for join/merge.
+- Created ID based on Index for join/merge.
+- Found data errors we will clean up and rerun through Database.
+- Joined into new table.

 Screenshot of final merged table from separate 2 tables:

 ![table_3](https://github.com/ChallahBack83/Body_Performance/blob/E_Lutker/table_3_test.png)

+## Working Checklist for Project

+### Presentation

+#### Segment 2
+- [x] Description of Data exploration phase of the project.
+ - Less Text
+- [ ] Description of Analysis phase of the project.
+  - Include images in these sections.
+Should show results of preliminary analysis.
+- [x] Technologies, languages, tools, algorithims used.
+  - Tighten and update this list.

+-- *Only on PDF Rubric from course GitLab Pull* --
+#### Dashboard
+- [ ] Draft presentation on Google Slides
+- [ ] Storyboard of Dashboard on Google Slides
+  - [ ] Description of tools for final dashboard
+  - [ ] Description of interactive elements

+### GitHub

+-- *Only on PDF Rubric from course GitLab Pull* --
+#### Segment 2
+- [ ] production ready code in the Main Branch
+  - all code for exploratory analysis
+  - some code for machine learning
+- [ ] Branch for each with total of 8 commits each (minimum)
+- [ ] README.md
+  - [x] Communication protocols
+  - [ ] Outline of project with images (see Presentation above)

 ### Machine Learning Model

+#### Segment 2
+- [ ] Machine learning model finished if not complete
+- [ ] Confusion matrix & accuracy score.
+  - [ ] Interpretation of accuracy, precision, sensitivity

+-- *Only on PDF Rubric from course GitLab Pull* --
+- [ ] Description of model
+  - [ ] Discussion of preprocessing
+  - [ ] Description preliminary feature engineering, selection, & decision making process
+  - [ ] Description of how data was split train/test
+  - [ ] Explanation of model choice
+    - limitations & benefits
+    - Document problems and share instead of focusing on solving all little problems.

+### Database

-#### Segment 1
+#### Segment 2
-- [x] Takes in data from provisional database
-   - Not necessary.
-Was pulling from PDF Rubric.
-See [ipynb_file](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/body_perf_ml_v1.1.ipynb) for current status which shows first run.
-   - Built connection to PostGres successfully see [HERE](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/bodyperf_ml_v1.2.ipynb) for version 1.2 with connection code.
-- [x] Outputs label(s) for input data
+- [x] Database stores data for the project with at least 2 tables
-  - Classification use
-  - Neural network
+- [x] Integretes with machine learning model

+-- *Only on PDF Rubric from course GitLab Pull* --
+- [x] Includes at least one join using DB language not Pandas
+- [x] At least one connection string (SQLAlchemy)

 [^1]: [Fortune Business Insights 2021 Report using data from 2017-2019](https://www.fortunebusinessinsights.com/fitness-tracker-market-103358).